ChileBob/Zatsuma/INSTALL.md

 	vi shopd-btcln-conf

-	Change the last line of shopd-btcln.conf where it says 'REPLACE THIS' with the full path to the lncli client, for example :-
+	Change the last line of shopd-btcln.conf where it says 'REPLACE THIS' with the full path to the lncli client :-

-	client = "/home/yourusername/gocode/bin/lncli"
+	client = "/home/zatsuma/gocode/bin/lncli"

 ## You can now start the zatsuma node daemons, run each of these in a seperate terminal window for now :-